noman-ahmad/OSSimulation/README.txt

+Operating System Simulator:
+- This Project simulates an Operating System by using two of its main components, The CPU Scheduler and the Memory Manager.
+These will perform various operations on different processes that enter the system.
+- The System can have large RAM sizes and many Input/Output Devices (HDDs) as per user desired input.
+- The System performs First-Fit Contiguous Memory Allocation Scheme.
+- The System uses Round-Robin CPU Scheduling Algorithm.
+- Below are instructions to compile and run this simulation.

-Foreword: Please Use Unix/Linux/Mac Operating Systems (or similar) that support g++11 and make
+Compiling Foreword: Please Use Unix/Linux/Mac Operating Systems (or similar) that support g++11 and make

 Instructions On Compiling Program:
 1. make all